OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     Sect<16.4>

 Data representation is the way a data sample can be encoded for transmission.
+Writers can only encode samples using one data representations, but readers can accept multiple data representations.
-Data representation can be XML, XCDR1, or XCDR2.
+Data representation can be XML, XCDR1, XCDR2, or unaligned CDR.

+XML
+    This isn't currently supported and will be ignored.

+    The ``DataRepresentationQoS`` value is ``DDS::XML_DATA_REPRESENTATION``

+    The annotation is :ref:`xtypes--opendds-data-representation-xml`.

+XCDR1
+    This is the pre-XTypes standard CDR extended with XTypes features.
+    Pre-XTypes standard CDR is fully supported, but the XTypes-specific features are not fully supported and should be avoided.
+    Types can be marked as final or appendable, but all types should be treated as if they were final.
+    Nothing should be marked as mutable.
+    Readers and writers of topic types that are mutable or contain nested types that are mutable will fail to initialize.

+    The ``DataRepresentationQoS`` value is ``DDS::XCDR_DATA_REPRESENTATION``

+    The annotation is :ref:`xtypes--opendds-data-representation-xcdr1`.

+XCDR2
-* XML is unsupported and should not be used
+    This is default for writers when using the RTPS-UDP transport and should be preferred in most cases.

-* XCDR1 with appendable extensibility should not be used

-* XCDR2 is completely supported and preferred

-XCDR2 is a more robust version of XCDR1 and should be used in preference to XCDR1 unless there is a reason to do otherwise.
+    It is a more robust and efficient version of XCDR1.

+    The ``DataRepresentationQoS`` value is ``DDS::XCDR2_DATA_REPRESENTATION``

+    The annotation is :ref:`xtypes--opendds-data-representation-xcdr2`.

+Unaligned CDR
+    This is a OpenDDS-specific encoding that is the default for writers using only non-RTPS-UDP transports.
+    It can't be used by a DataWriter using the RTPS-UDP transport.

+    The ``DataRepresentationQoS`` value is ``OpenDDS::DCPS::UNALIGNED_CDR_DATA_REPRESENTATION``

+    The annotation is :ref:`xtypes--opendds-data-representation-unaligned-cdr`.

 Data representation is a QoS policy alongside the other QoS options.
 Its listed values represent allowed serialized forms of the data sample.
 The DataWriter and DataReader need to have at least one matching data representation for communication between them to be possible.

-The default value of the DataRepresentationQoS policy is an empty sequence.
+The default value of the ``DataRepresentationQoS`` policy is an empty sequence.
-This is interpreted by the middleware as XCDR2 for DataWriters and the alternatives XCDR1 | XCDR2 for DataReaders.
+For RTPS-UDP this is interpreted as XCDR2 for DataWriters and accepting XCDR1 and XCDR2 for DataReaders.
+For other transports it's interpreted as Unaligned CDR for DataWriters and accepting XCDR1, XCDR2, and Unaligned CDR for DataReaders.
-A writer or reader without an explicitly-set DataRepresentationQoS will therefore be able to communicate with another reader or writer which is compatible with XCDR2.
+A writer or reader without an explicitly-set ``DataRepresentationQoS`` will therefore be able to communicate with another reader or writer which is compatible with XCDR2.
 The example below shows a possible configuration for an XCDR1 DataWriter.

 .. code-block:: cpp